 Snowmobiling is one of our most popular activities in Lapland, and gives you the chance to zip down frozen rivers and along officially marked routes at pace.
 We offer a number of snowmobile tours; some at night in search of the Northern Lights, and some during the day where occasional stops are made to take in the spectacular views from known vantage points.

 The area's oldest form of transport, livelihood, and industry, reindeer are iconic and emblematic of Lapland itself.
 It's almost impossible to visit Lapland without seeing reindeer - there are almost ten times more reindeer than there are people.
-Our tours may include a reindeer sleigh ride and an audience with a local reindeer herder who will introduce their culture and way of life.
+Our tours may include a reindeer sleigh ride and an audience with a local reindeer herder who will introduce a culture and a way of life.

 Although a relative newcomer to Lapland, husky sledding has been a popular activity in these parts for some decades now.
 With our own eager teams of Alaskan huskies waiting for the off, you'll feel the swish of the sled and away you go: over lakes, through forests, and across the tundra, the scenery is spectacular - for your passenger!
 For more on our husky kennels, click here.